Key Takeaways

 2. Satellite Imagery

-Hedge funds and investors may want access to satellite imagery in order to track the progress of construction projects.
+Hedge funds and investors may want access to satellite imagery in order to track the progress of construction projects, assess the level of activity at a particular location, or monitor physical-world business signals.

 Also, construction projects that have a significant presence at a certain location.